How to Protect IP and Avoid IP Leakage

 IP protection often requires a combination of security measures across the tools in the development environment.
 Defense in depth, for instance, is an IP protection measure that helps you prevent, detect, and respond to security threats.

-When it comes to protecting IP in semiconductor design, IP leakage is a top concern.
+When it comes to protecting IP in semiconductor design, leakage is a top concern.

 What Is IP Leakage?